daghanacay/myob.coding/README.md

 Executable is deployed to build/libs folder and can be executed as follows
     $ java -jar myob.coding-0.0.1-SNAPSHOT.jar {input file name} {output file name}

+WARNING: input and output file names must exist in the system.
+Output file is overwritten every time the program runs.

 # Assumptions